David-Worboys/Black-DVD-Archiver/README.md

 becomes the joined video file and the other selected video files are removed from the grid.

-With the exception of _Stream Copy_ , the optoins presented to join files are the same as for re-encoding a single file, as detailed in greated detail in the abovie **One File Selected** section.
+With the exception of _Stream Copy_ , the optoins presented to join files are the same as for re-encoding a single file, as detailed in greater detail in the above **One File Selected** section.

   * _Stream Copy_ - This option only appears if the selected files are the same type of video file in the same container file format.
-    * This is a very fast operation and there is no quality loss in performing the join.
+    * This is a very fast operation, and there is no quality loss in performing the join.
   * _Make Edit File_ - Joins the video files into a very high quality intermediate (mezzanine) video file suitable for frame accurate editing.
-  * _Re-Encode H264_ - Joins the video files into a H264 (mp4) vidoe file that has closed GOP's which should allow for frame accurate editng, alhough this is not recommended.
+  * _Re-Encode H264_ - Joins the video files into a H264 (mp4) video file that has closed GOP's which should allow for frame accurate editing, although this is not recommended.
 Use the _Make Edit File_ option if the file needs to be edited
-  * _Re-Encode H265_ - Joins the video files into a H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editng, alhough this is not recommended.
+  * _Re-Encode H265_ - Joins the video files into a H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editing, although this is not recommended.
 Use the _Make Edit File_ option if the file needs to be edited

 ## DVD Menu Configuration Window